kb-dk/ds-datahandler/README.md

 mvn jetty:run
 ```
 ## Swagger UI
-The Swagger UI is available at <http://localhost:8080/ds-datahandler/api/>, providing access to both the `v1` and the  `devel` versions of the GUI.
+The Swagger UI is available at <http://localhost:8080/ds-datahandler/api/>, providing access to both the `v1` version of the GUI.

 ## Deployment to a server (development/stage/production).